 Don’t: Rely solely on the group.

-While study groups can be a great resource for learning class information, still take the time outside of class and your group study to put in work on your own.
+While college study groups can be a great resource for learning class information, still take the time outside of class and your study group to put in work on your own.
 There might be certain aspects of the material from class that will be easier to understand if you go over it by yourself.
 Then, you can bring what you know to the study group and help other members.